nerod10/nerod10-arma3-functions/README.md

 [box1,box2,10,0] spawn TG_fnc_moveObject;
 ```

-this will move box1 to box2 in 10 seconds and will delay the animation by 0 seconds
+this will move box1 to box2 in 10 seconds, the animation start will be delayed by 0 seconds

 ### fireLaser
 ```